-Marie-Berthe Aurenche was 21 years old and engaged to a lawyer when her brother Jean introduced her to the throbbing phantasmagoria of the Paris art scene.
-It was the height of les Années folles— Paris’s crazy years, when the Western art world spun frantically round the studios of Picasso, Modigliani, and Duchamp, and dadaismcubism, and surrealism defined and redefined what art could be.
+Marie-Berthe Aurenche was twenty-one and engaged to a lawyer when her brother Jean introduced her to the throbbing phantasmagoria of the Paris art scene.
+It was the height of les Années folles—Paris’s crazy years, when the Western art world spun frantically round the studios of Picasso, Modigliani, and Duchamp, and Dadaism, Cubism, and Surrealism defined and redefined what art could be.
 In the center of the storm, Marie met the dapper, worldly, artist and creative gravity-well Max Ernst.
 Ernst was 15 years her senior and had already lived a half-dozen lifetimes.
 He'd married and had a son, and abandoned them both.
 He'd traveled the world in a polyamorous ménage à trois with the French poet Paul Éluard and the famed muse Gala, and pushed surrealist art into new conceptual and technical directions through his invention of a uniquely gritty suite of techniques, frottage, graftage, and decalcomania.

 Marie and Max connected immediately and passionately, disappearing into the city to avoid the young woman’s furious parents before emerging in 1927 for a hasty marriage and leaving Paris for the quiet suburb of Meudon.
 Marie became the dominant muse for Ernst’s work, which shifted from irony-tinged surrealism into the joyful eroticism at work in The Kiss.

 Got questions, comments or corrections about The Kiss?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.